open-feature/protocol/service/adrs/0002-two-evaluation-endpoints.md

 - OFREP supports single and bulk evaluations
 - Each endpoint might evolve to better serve the specific OpenFeature paradigm
-- It might become challenging to prevent the endpoint from diverging
+- It might become challenging to prevent the endpoints from diverging